Offsend/Offsend/README.md

 <p align="center">
   See and fix what AI tools can read.<br>
-  Local-first privacy checks for terminals, CI, and macOS — before ChatGPT, Claude, Cursor, Copilot, or Gemini see your context.
+  Local-first privacy checks for terminals, CI, and macOS — before Claude Code, Codex, Cursor, or Windsurf see your context.
 </p>

 <p align="center">